Lexicon Lane: A Word-Sleuthing Adventure

 Large Groups

-Reserve our puzzle room and bring your friends’ or family’s sleuthing skills to the table for your own ultimate wordplay experience.
-Gather your group to search for clues, solve puzzles, and have a uniquely Planet Word adventure.
+Reserve Lexicon Lane for your large group or corporate team-building event.
+Bring your group’s sleuthing skills to the table to search for clues, solve puzzles, and have a uniquely Planet Word adventure.

 Frequently Asked Questions

-Each Lexicon Lane case experience is different.
-You will have 60 minutes to solve your case; you may solve it earlier and exit, if desired.
+Each Lexicon Lane puzzle case experience is different.
+You will have 60 minutes to solve your puzzle case; you may solve it earlier and exit, if desired.

 Lexicon Lane is limited to visitors ages 12 and older.
 Puzzlers under the age of 18 must be accompanied by an adult.